 Silhouette Island in particular is worth exploring because of its unspoilt beauty and total seclusion.
 There are five granite peaks in its centre, while its shores are dotted with pretty coves and sweeping bays.
 The waters surrounding Silhouette are part of a protected marine reserve too, so this is a wonderful place for snorkelling.

-All inclusive holidays in Seychelles Browse all
+All inclusive holidays in Seychelles

 Talk to a specialist